** IMPORTANT – NEW VENUE ANNOUNCED **

 We are honoured to have been invited to hold this event as part of the annual Estuary Fringe Festival https://www.facebook.com/estuaryfringe which has a fantastic line up of cultural events, music, art, and poetry for all to enjoy, and we hope to see lots of members of Southend’s art community at this event too.

-Buy your tickets here in advance, and save yourself money on door entry prices on the night.
+Buy your tickets here in advance.
 Ticket prices include buffet, and music provided by JD Entertainment.
 There will be a licensed bar for all your alcoholic (and non alcoholic) drinks.
 The venue has plenty of parking space, and outside space for chilling out and chatting.

 *** Don’t forget your ID! ***